varsharath23/AtliQ-Hospitality-Analytics-Project/README.md

 - Learned to check null values, date inconsistencies, and data-type issues that could have led to incorrect business conclusions.
 - Identified that the ratings_given column contained many null values & decided not to replace them because a missing review is fundamentally different from a poor review.

-### 2. Data Modeling & Relationships Matter More Than Complex DAX
+### 2. Data Modeling & Relationships matter more than complex DAX
 - Learned how to build and work with a star schema.

-### 3. Understanding Dilter Context is the most important DAX skill
+### 3. Understanding Filter Context is the most important DAX skill
 - Learned the practical difference between ALL() and ALLSELECTED()
 - While building Revenue Contribution %, I found that:
   - Atliq Exotica Mumbai showed 12.43% in one visual.